raspberrypilearning/target-practice/en/step_3.md

 line_number_start: 18
 line_highlights: 20, 21
 ---
-  fill('lightgreen') # Set the fill color for the grass to light green rect(0, 250, 400, 150) # Draw a rectangle for the grass with these values for x, y, width, height fill('sienna') # Brown colour triangle(150, 350, 200, 150, 250, 350) # Draw a triangle for the target's stand
+  fill('lightgreen')  # Set the fill colour for the grass to light green rect(0, 250, 400, 150)  # Draw a rectangle for the grass with these values for x, y, width, height fill('sienna')  # Brown colour triangle(150, 350, 200, 150, 250, 350) # Draw a triangle for the target's stand

 --- /code ---